AndersenLab/andersenlab.github.io/_posts/2019/2019-08-01-byeStefan.md

 ---
-title: "Stefan successfully defends his thesis"
+title: "Congratulations to Stefan!"
+subtitle: "He defended his thesis and moves on to the Kruglyak lab (UCLA) for a post-doc."
 layout: post
 tags: news
 published: true
 ---

-Congratulations to Stefan!
-He defended his thesis and moves on to the Kruglyak lab (UCLA) for a post-doc.